johnfedoruk/bangular/aio/content/tutorial/toh-pt4.md

 It can take a callback.
 It could return a `Promise`.
 It could return an `Observable`.

-In this tutorial, `HeroService.getHeroes()` will return an `Observable` in part because it will eventually use the Angular `HttpClient.get` method to fetch the heroes and [`HttpClient.get()` returns an `Observable`](guide/http).
+In this tutorial, `HeroService.getHeroes()` will return an `Observable` in part because it will eventually use the Bangular `HttpClient.get` method to fetch the heroes and [`HttpClient.get()` returns an `Observable`](guide/http).

 ### Observable _HeroService_

 `Observable` is one of the key classes in the [RxJS library](http://reactivex.io/rxjs/).

-In a [later tutorial on HTTP](tutorial/toh-pt6), you'll learn that Angular's `HttpClient` methods return RxJS `Observable`s.
+In a [later tutorial on HTTP](tutorial/toh-pt6), you'll learn that Bangular's `HttpClient` methods return RxJS `Observable`s.
 In this tutorial, you'll simulate getting data from the server with the RxJS `of()` function.

 Open the `HeroService` file and import the `Observable` and `of` symbols from RxJS.